syedwshah/news-api/README.md

 ## Manual Testing

+Make sure the server is running using "go run main.go" in the terminal.
 To manually test the API endpoints, you can use `curl` or any other HTTP client tool.
 Here are some examples:

 ### Get articles: